 If you’re a guitar enthusiast, then there’s a good chance you’ll have to sell one of your guitars online at some point in your career.

-Whether you’re graduating from your first guitar or you’re selling one an old guitar from your collection for some extra cash, there will eventually be a day where you need to sell.
+Whether you’re graduating from your first guitar or you’re selling an old guitar from your collection for some extra cash, there will eventually be a day where you need to sell.

 When that day comes, you will need to know how to ship a guitar properly to ensure the guitar makes it safely to its destination.